-One of the prime targets is the chemical industry, which uses 29% of all fuel consumed in the U.S. industrial sector.
-There are more than 80,000 chemicals registered for use in the United States, and an estimated 2,000 new ones registered each year.
+The single largest industrial consumer of energy is bulk chemical manufacturing (including petroleum refining), which consumes more than half of all fuel used by this sector.
+There are more than 84,000 chemicals registered for use in the United States, up from 62,000 in 1982, with an estimated 2,000 new ones registered each year.
 Much of the fuel used by this industry comes from oil and natural gas, which are used both as energy sources for heat and as feedstocks, or raw materials, in the production of many chemicals.
-There are many opportunities to use energy more effectively in this industry, one being the processes used to separate chemicals and to enable chemical reactions.

 A similar effort is under way in analyzing the energy-intensive forest products industry.
 Researchers have identified enhanced raw materials, next-generation mill processes, improved fiber recycling, and wood processing as candidates for improvements in efficiency.